 This module introduces relevant theories of teaching English for Specific and Academic Purposes, and examines key research in the area.
 It introduces students to practical concepts in English for Specific Purposes, including designing appropriate curricula to meet the needs of learners and their assessment.
 Students will explore the tension between content and meaning in English for Specific Purposes and the module will provide students with the skills and knowledge to conduct meaningful needs analysis in topics as diverse as engineering, medicine, business and English for Academic Purposes.

 Students are required to conduct an original piece of research under the guidance of a supervisor.
 Students will be required to apply knowledge in original and innovative ways drawing upon research at the forefront of their academic field and must demonstrate critical evaluation of current research literature in the discipline.
 This level and quantity of work reflects research and dissertation requirements at Master's level.

-Cardiff Metropolitan University has an excellent Student Services departmentwhich provides pastoral support to all students as well as a dedicated International Welfare Team based in our International Office.
-Apart from taught sessions which will make up the majority of the face-to-face delivery on the MA Education TESOL course, office hours for lecturers are normally between 9am and 5pm.
-We also allocate every student with their own Personal Tutor for academic support.
+Cardiff Metropolitan University has an excellent Student Services department which provides pastoral support to all students as well as a dedicated International Welfare Team based in our International Office.
+Also, all students are allocated their own Personal Tutor for academic support.

 Applicants should have a good honours degree or equivalent.

 Students are selected on the basis of an application form and a well-written personal statement.
 An interview may also be requested.

 Students whose first language is not English will need to provide evidence of fluency to at least an IELTS overall score of 6.5, with no less than 6 on the Writing paper.
 For full details about how to apply and English Language qualifications please visit the